 If you plan on keeping your music quite simple with not a lot of plug-ins or third-party software, your computer will work sufficiently, but if not, it’s not going to be the best option.

 For instance, I’m currently using a 2017 MacBook Pro with 2.3 GHz Intel Core i5, 8 GB 2133 MHz LPDDR3, and Intel Iris Plus Graphics 640 1536 MB.

-And it does the job, but I should’ve got the upgraded MacBook Pro with more RAM, more storage space, and faster processor speed, because I’ve run into issues before, including not having enough storage space on the computer, or the computer not being powerful enough to run more than one software at a time.
+And it does the job, but I should’ve got this upgraded MacBook Pro with more RAM from Amazon, more storage space, and faster processor speed, because I’ve run into issues before, including not having enough storage space on the computer, or the computer not being powerful enough to run more than one software at a time.

 MacBook Pro Versus MacBook Air for Music Production

 The proper Macbook Pro out-performs the MacBook Air on a single and multi-core performance, which means that it’s much better for computer processing power and performance.

 For instance, let’s compare two of the models right now:

 MacBook Air 13″ 2018/2019, 1.6 GHz Intel Core i5-8210Y Dual Core:

 Single-Core Score: 4006 points